This article is an overview of what you should be doing to ensure your website works well, and that you get all the bookings you need.

 When you want to add something to your Facebook page you simply post a new status ( type your status update into the bar that asks, "What's on your mind?"
 When you hit "share," your status update will post to your wall, and it'll show up in the news feeds of the people who have liked your page).
 The more people you get to "Like" your page the more successful your posts will be.
 If any of your 'fans' click "like" on one of your posts, their friends may also see your post, so your post can end up getting seen by a large volume of people.
 You can boost the post using Facebook Ads too, which will allow it to get seem by many more thousands of people.

 TOP TIPS: Make sure you add your website link in the "About" section, and ask all your friends and family to "Like" the page.
 Make sure your website has a social icon linking to your Facebook page so that anyone who visits your website can easily get to your Facebook page.
 Include a link to your website within at least one in 3 posts.
 Consider having a blog added to your website, that can link to your Facebook page.
 If you are one of our customers whose website was made recently, we can add a blog function to your website, enabling your site to auto post to Facebook and other social media that you connect.
-(You can see this in action by visiting our Facebook page, where you will see this article has been added!
-Click Here to visit our Facebook Page)

 Twitter is very good too, but very different.
 It's faster paced and you need to repetitively add the same information multiple times (using different wording) in order to maximise your chances of getting seen by enough people.
 However it's easier to get followers on Twitter; typically you just need to follow people eg the followers of your local Tourism board, and about 20 percent of the people you follow will end up following you back.
 So, whilst it's quite time consuming, you can build up quite a nice volume of followers quite quickly if you are able to follow a few hundred people daily until you reach the level you want.